Mint your first jetton

 On the right side of the screen, you can send tokens to multi-currency wallets such as Tonkeeper or Tonhub.

-You also can burn your tokens to reduce their amount.
+You can also burn your tokens to reduce their amount.

 ๐ฑ Send tokens from your phone using Tonkeeperโ